Hidden Service Engagement Issues

 Conclusion: Reducing the Risk of Blind Spots

-With a solid client satisfaction or IT supplier performance management process in place, you should be able to reduce those nasty blind spots we all dread!
-Utilizing these tools and strategies during a software implementation process can help maintain robust, transparent, and healthy relationships between IT suppliers and clients.
+With a solid client satisfaction or supplier performance management process in place, you should be able to reduce those nasty blind spots we all dread!
+Utilizing these tools and strategies during a software implementation process can help maintain robust, transparent, and healthy relationships between service providers and clients.
 After all, in business, it’s better to be proactive than reactive.

 Click here for an article on using 360 degree SRM evaluations to minimize blind spots.

-Interested in running a survey for your software implementation?
+Interested in running a survey for your high-value service projects?
 Click here to find out more.